OXY2DEV/markview.nvim/Headings.md

 # Headings

-This plugin provides custom headings whuch can be configured through this option.
+This plugin provides custom headings which can be configured through this option.

 ![h_1](./wiki_img/heading_1.jpg)
 ![h_2](./wiki_img/heading_2.jpg)